withaarzoo/100-Days-of-Code/README.md

 - **Animated Loader**
 - **Short Description:** This project showcases a simple yet elegant loading animation using HTML and CSS.
 The loader consists of a series of circles that animate in a visually appealing sequence, providing a smooth loading experience for users.
 - **Jump into the project 👉** [click here](https://github.com/withaarzoo/100-Days-of-Code/tree/main/%5B%20Day%2051%20%5D%20-%20Animated%20Loader)

+### Day 52

+- **Animated Compass Loader**
+- **Short Description:** This project features an animated compass loader built using HTML and CSS.
+The loader is designed to be visually appealing and is implemented with scalable vector graphics (SVG) to ensure sharp rendering at any size.
+The compass loader can be used in web projects as a preloader or a loading animation.
+- **Jump into the project 👉** [click here](https://github.com/withaarzoo/100-Days-of-Code/tree/main/%5B%20Day%2052%20%5D%20-%20Animated%20Compass%20Loader)

 ## Contact Me